Growth of actions of solvable groups: Confined subgroups and abelian normal subgroups

 \begin{proof} \ref{i-Neumann-contained} is clear from the definitions.
 To prove \ref{i-Neumann-submodule}, set $K=C_{\pi_Q(H)}(q)$.
 Note that $M \cap H$ is normalized by $H$ and thus it is a $\Z \pi_Q(H)$-submodule of $M$.
 In particular it is a $\Z K$-submodule of $M$.
 Thus for $f\in \Z K$ and $m\in M_{q, H}$, since $f$ commutes with $1-q$ and $(1-q)m\in M \cap H$ we have $(1-q) fm=f(1-q)m\in M\cap H$, showing that $fm\in M_{q, H}$.
 Thus $M_{q, H}$ is a $\Z K$-submodule.
 If $q\in \pi_Q(H)$, then clearly $q\in K$, so that $M_{q, H}$ is a $\Z \langle q \rangle $-submodule. \end{proof}

-The goal of this section is to prove the following key proposition, which provides a tool to study confined subgroups of a group $G$ admitting an abelian normal subgroup $M$.
-It will be used later to show that under suitable conditions, a confined subgroup of $G$ must contain a large subgroup of $M$.
-The proof uses a well-known lemma of B.H.\ Neumann \cite{Neum54}, stating that if a group $G$ can be written as a union $G=\cup_{i=1}^r g_iH_i$ of $r$ cosets of subgroups, then at least one of the subgroups $H_i$ has finite index at most $r$ in $G$.
+The proof of the following proposition uses a well-known lemma of B.H.\ Neumann \cite{Neum54}, stating that if a group $G=\cup_{i=1}^r g_iH_i$ is the union of $r$ cosets of subgroups, then at least one of the subgroups $H_i$ has finite index at most $r$.
 An argument of similar spirit appears in the proof of Proposition 3.8 in \cite{LBMB-sub-dyn}.

 \begin{prop} Let $M,G,Q$ as above.
 Let $P$ be a finite subset of $G\setminus \{1\}$ , and set $r:=|P|$.
 Then for every $H\in S_G(P, M)$, there exists $q\in \pi_Q(P) \cap \pi_Q(H)$ such that $M_{q, H}$ is a finite index subgroup of $M$, and $(M : M_{q, H}) \leq r$. \end{prop}